Vikings get critical Allen turnovers, stun Bills 33-30 in OT - WHIZ News

-The Vikings took advantage of two turnovers by Allen, pulling ahead late in the fourth quarter when he mishandled a snap and fumbled in the end zone.
+“Look at us now.
+Look at us now.
+That’s all I could say,” Peterson said, referring to critics who pointed out the NFC North-leading Vikings’ easy schedule.

+“We’re not trying to prove them wrong.
+We just want to continue to prove ourselves right each and every time we step on the field,” added Peterson, who had two interceptions.
+“I believe the largest margin was 13, 14, 17?
+So if we’re not a good football team, how could you come back from that deficit?
+Look at us now.”

 Greg Joseph put the Vikings ahead to stay by hitting a 33-yard field goal with 3:42 left in overtime.
 The game didn’t end until Allen, facing second and 10 at Minnesota’s 20, forced a pass over the middle intended for Gabe Davis, only to have Peterson intercept it a few yards into the end zone.
-He ran out and slid to the turf to end the game.
+Peterson ran out and slid to the turf.

-The Bills (6-3) dropped out of the AFC lead with their second straight loss, this one a thriller that featured several momentum-turning plays in the final minute of regulation alone.
+The Vikings also got a heroic performance by Jefferson — who had 10 catches for 193 yards and an incredible, game-saving one-handed grab — and overcame an officiating gaffe.

+NFL senior vice president of officiating Walt Anderson said the Bills’ hurry-up offense gave replay officials no time to review Davis’ 20-yard catch on Buffalo’s final drive of regulation, which ended with Tyler Bass tying the game with a 29-yard field goal with 2 seconds left.
+Replays revealed Davis didn’t maintain control and the ball touched the ground on the sideline on what was ruled a catch at the Vikings 40 with 17 seconds remaining, Anderson said.

+And Allen’s turnover problems are suddenly the biggest question surrounding the Bills’ talented QB.
+He was questionable to play on Sunday because of an injured throwing elbow.
+Allen said the injury had nothing to do with the turnovers.

+“Losing sucks.
+It sucks this way even more.
+Horrendous second half,” Allen said.
+“It comes down to my shoulders and my shoulders only.
+Making the right decisions, making the right throws.
+This one’s going to suck, watching it.”

-The Bills, clinging to a a 27-23 lead, appeared to have won when they stopped Cousins for no gain on fourth-and-goal from the half-yard line with 49 seconds remaining.
+Allen’s first interception on fourth-and-goal from Minnesota’s 2 led directly to C.J.
+Ham scoring on a 3-yard run to cut Buffalo’s lead to 27-23 with 4:34 remaining.
+Buffalo’s defense then appeared to have the game won by stopping Vikings quarterback Kirk Cousins for no gain on fourth-and-goal from the half-yard line with 49 seconds remaining.

 On the very next play, Allen muffed the snap from center Mitch Morse, and Minnesota linebacker Erik Hendricks dived into the end zone to recover it for a touchdown.